TosbackCgusBridge-Bot/CGUs-versions/Bloomberg/Terms of Service.md

 PLEASE READ ALL OF THE FOLLOWING TERMS AND CONDITIONS OF SERVICE FOR THIS WEB SITE ("TOS") BEFORE USING THIS SITE.
 By continuing to access, link to, or use this site, or any service on this site, you signify YOUR ACCEPTANCE OF THE TOS.
 Bloomberg L.P. (“BLP”) reserves the right to amend, remove, or add to the TOS at any time.
 Such modifications shall be effective immediately.
 Accordingly, please continue to review the TOS whenever accessing, linking to, or using this site.
 Your access, link to, or use of the site, or any service on this site, after the posting of modifications to the TOS will constitute YOUR ACCEPTANCE OF THE TOS, as modified.
 If, at any time, you do not wish to accept the TOS, you may not access, link to, or use the site.
 Any terms and conditions proposed by you which are in addition to or which conflict with the TOS are expressly rejected by BLP and shall be of no force or effect.

-A. General Termsback to top 1.
+A. General Terms back to top 1.
 User Consent to the TOS.

 You represent that you have read and agree to be bound by the TOS.